HRTFformer: A Spatially-Aware Transformer for Individual HRTF Upsampling in Immersive Audio Rendering: Method

 where $x$ denotes the input feature, $y$ represents the scaled output, $C$ indicates the number of frequency channels, and $\epsilon$ is a small constant for numerical stability.

 The architecture of the decoder is illustrated in Fig.~\ref{fig:model architecture}(b).
-The decoder, as shown in Fig.~\ref{fig:model architecture}(b), maintains a similar structure with the encoder, but replaces convolutional blocks with iterative projection units for upsampling.
-This design adopts the iterative resolution refinement strategy proposed by~\cite{haris2018deep}, where repeated up- and downsampling operations enable robust learning of the mapping between low- and high-resolution representations of SH coefficients.
-The arrows indicate residual connections.
-Transformer layers are also employed throughout the decoder to capture complex, long-range dependencies across different SH degrees and frequency components, which significantly improves interpolation and extrapolation performance, leading to finer high-resolution HRTF reconstruction results.

 To address the upsampling challenge, we replace the standard feedforward layer in the transformer block with an iterative projection mechanism.
 This design adopts the iterative resolution refinement strategy proposed by~\cite{haris2018deep}, where repeated up- and downsampling operations enable robust learning of the mapping between low- and high-resolution representations of SH coefficients.
 The arrows indicate residual connections, which further stabilize the training.
 Meanwhile, the attention module captures complex, long-range dependencies across different SH degrees and frequency components, which significantly improves interpolation and extrapolation performance, leading to finer high-resolution HRTF reconstruction results.